ClickHouse/ClickHouse/docs/en/operations/clickhouse-keeper.md

 -    `shutdown_timeout` — Wait to finish internal connections and shutdown (ms) (default: 5000).
 -    `startup_timeout` — If the server doesn't connect to other quorum participants in the specified timeout it will terminate (ms) (default: 30000).

 Quorum configuration is located in `<keeper_server>.<raft_configuration>` section and contain servers description.

 The only parameter for the whole quorum is `secure`, which enables encrypted connection for communication between quorum participants.
+The parameter can be set `true` if SSL connection is required for internal communication between nodes, or left unspecified otherwise.

 The main parameters for each `<server>` are:

 -    `id` — Server identifier in a quorum.
 -    `hostname` — Hostname where this server is placed.